The brightest galaxies at Cosmic Dawn

 \section{Conclusions}

 We have explored how the interplay between star formation efficiency, galaxy ages and dust attenuation affects the observability of $z\simgt10$ galaxies.
-Our conclusions are as follows: \begin{enumerate} \item We derive a theoretical upper limit on the UV LF assuming maximally efficient star formation and young ages which maximise UV emission (10\,Myr).
-Recent $z>8$ observations, including candidates discovered in JWST/NIRCam data, which show an excess of bright galaxies above theoretical models for the UV LF, are fully consistent with this theoretical upper limit on the LF, which is at least four orders of magnitude higher than the data. \item We find dust attenuation drives the Schechter function shape of our UV LF model at $z\simgt10$.
+Our conclusions are as follows: \begin{enumerate} \item To guide intuition, we derive a theoretical upper limit on the UV LF assuming maximally efficient star formation and young ages which maximise UV emission (10\,Myr).
+Recent $z>8$ observations, including candidates discovered in JWST/NIRCam data, which show an excess of bright galaxies above theoretical models for the UV LF, are fully consistent with this theoretical upper limit on the LF, which is at least four orders of magnitude higher than the data.
+Therefore, there is no formal tension between current JWST observations at $z>10$ and formation of galaxies inside $\Lambda$CDM dark-matter halos. \item We find dust attenuation drives the Schechter function shape of our UV LF model at $z\simgt10$.
 If dust attenuation is negligible in galaxies' first few 100\,Myr, this could explain recent observations indicating a power-law LF at $z\simgt8$.
 A better understanding of dust attenuation at $z>8$ is thus crucial for interpreting high redshift observations. \item Using the distribution of halo formation times we find the majority of currently detectable galaxies ($m_\mathrm{AB} < 29$) lie significantly above the median $\MUV-M_h$ relation, and are so bright because they are young and rapidly assembling.
 This suggests galaxies currently observed at $z\simgt10$ are likely to be the most extreme tip of the iceberg in terms of star formation, but are unlikely to be representative of the overall galaxy population. \item We predict that within Cycle 1 of JWST, deeper surveys that will reach $m_\mathrm{AB}<30$ will detect older ($\sim100$\,Myr) galaxies, more typical of the population at fixed mass. \end{enumerate}